sechen12/CircutPython/README.md

 ## Motor Control with Potentiometer

 ### Description & Code
-The neopixel changes color according to the distance away from the ultrasonic sensor.
+The motor is controlled with the potentiometer.
+The speed and voltage of the motor is controlled by the potentiometer.
 ```python
 import simpleio
 import board